VOLCANIC

 Black Opal Pool in 2011

 Black Opal Pools neighbor to the west, Black Diamond Pool, is known for even stronger eruptions up to 24 m (80 feet) in 2006.
-The last reported activity was in 2011.
+The last reported geyser activity was in 2016, before it underwent a steam explosion in 2024 (see below).

 Black Diamond Pool Yellowstone